Karnataka 1st PUC Results 2025 Released: Check Your Scores Now

 If heat is transferred from the system to the surroundings, the system loses energy.
 The heat rejected by the system is represented by the -ve sign.
 For example, if a system rejects 10 cal of heat to the surroundings, then q = -10 cal.

-CBSE Class 11 Chemistry Notes For Chapter 6 Chemical Thermodynamics Exachange Of Heat Between A System And Its Surroundings
+KSEEB Class 11 Chemistry Notes For Thermodynamics Exachange Of Heat Between A System And Its Surroundings

 Thermodynamics Notes For KSEEB Class 11 Chemistry